smr-monitoring/MRNE395-2025FA/docs/01-syllabus.md

 **Engaged learning**

 SMCM has recently decreased the amount of time allocated to class meetings.
 Because our course meeting times are longer than required for a 2-credit course, most of our "engaged learning" will take place via hands-on activities in class.
-Occasionally, students will also make some monitoring measurements on their own outside of class.
+Occasionally, students may also make some monitoring measurements on their own outside of class.

 **Office hours**